Your guide to Tuesday's LCS games: Can Yankees, Cubs overcome LCS holes?

 If the Cubs win: Anything can happen in baseball!
 The Cubs are down, but not out.
 "We're over this game and ready to head back to Wrigley," Jon Lester said after Game 2.
 "We've all lost games before.
 We've all lost series before."
 They were down two games to one to the Dodgers in last year's NLCS.
 They were down three games to one to the Indians in the World Series.
 "There's no doubt in mind we can come back from this," Addison Russell said.
 "We just have to bring it.
 Going back to Chicago, we would have liked to have one win.
 We just have to find a way to play our best baseball."

 One key stat to know: The Cubs are hitting .162 in the postseason.
 For all the talk about the Cubs' bullpen or Joe Maddon's decision to use John Lackey in Game 2, the Cubs haven't hit.
 They've scored 20 runs in seven games, nine of those coming in one game.
 The Cubs led the majors in runs per game in the second half, but with Kris Bryant and Anthony Rizzo struggling in the playoffs -- they're a combined 9-for-54 (.167) with one home run -- we've seen how much they carry the offense.
 There are simply too many holes at the bottom.
 Javier Baez had a league-average OPS, but good pitchers can eat him up and make him chase, which is why he's 0-for-19.
-Jason Heyward and Addison Russell are below-average hitters.
+Jason Heyward and Russell are below-average hitters.
 Maddon could try to get Kyle Schwarber and Ian Happ in the lineup, but then he loses on defense.
 "Imagine, you're standing in dugout right now in that little corner that I stand in," Maddon said Monday.
 "You look out on the field you see Jason in right, and you see Javy at second, how good does that make you feel?"

 The matchup that matters most: Justin Turner versus Hendricks and the other Cubs pitchers.
 Turner has 10 RBIs in five postseason games, but is also now hitting .377/.478/.636 in his postseason career (92 plate appearances).
 We've mentioned how he cut down on his strikeout rate this year, and was the second-toughest hitter to strike out in the league.
 That allowed him to hit .279 with two strikes (he even hit .406 in 32 at-bats with an 0-2 count).
-He hit over .300 against fastballs, sliders, changeups and curveballs, so has no obvious weakness (he was 0-for-17 against cutters, but Hendricks doesn't throw one).
+He hit over .300 against fastballs, sliders, changeups and curveballs, so he has no obvious weakness (he was 0-for-17 against cutters, but Hendricks doesn't throw one).

 The prediction: Look, Darvish could easily blow up, as you never know when his command will evaporate.
-But he's been pretty good down the stretch, and Roberts probably only needs five innings from him before going to his bullpen.
+But he has been pretty good down the stretch, and Roberts probably needs only five innings from him before going to his bullpen.
 Maybe home field spurs on the Cubs, but the Dodgers are rolling right now.
 Hendricks delivers a solid game, but the Dodgers score late against the Chicago bullpen to break open a tie game and win 4-3.